 s in the UI, which causes our graph utility function to fail.
 We could also have missing parentheses on reactive values in the server.
 Finally, the bug could be originating from the output/render point.

-Understanding the interplay of reactivity, lazy evaluation, asynchronous execution, and hidden states will help us diagnose and resolve bugs in our Shiny app-packages.
+Understanding the interplay of reactivity, lazy evaluation, and asynchronous execution will help us diagnose and resolve bugs in our Shiny app.
 We have to employ specific strategies and tools to handle Shiny bugs effectively, and some of the traditional debugging approaches can fall short in reactive contexts.
-The chapters in this section will cover how to adapt common methods for debugging R code to use with our Shiny application.

 The definition in this article from AWS gives a great general overview of debugging.↩︎